• Home

 And so you must back up your work.

-• Set your computer to back-up automatically.
-If your back up isn't automatic, it does not count.
-You will get in the writing-flow zone and you will forget.
+• Set your computer to save your writing automatically.
+If your back-up isn't automatic, it does not count.
+You will get in the zone and you will forget.

-• You can set up Scrivener to automatically sync with Dropbox.
+• You can ask Scrivener to automatically back-up to Dropbox or Google Drive.
 Here's a video of how to do it - scroll down to "Folder Sync."

 • Bonus: Name your external hard drive Dat Ass, so you can always back 'Dat Ass' up.

-You can be a good writer and be happy.
+You can be a good writer and be a good human and be happy.
 But it takes work.
 You must be intentional about it.

-Be kind to your family.
+Be kind to your people.
 Be good to yourself.
+Figure out ways to make this world better for other living things.
 Balance your work with lots of play.

 If you are not happy, find a way to become so.
 Get help.
 Reach out.
-There is no honor in needless suffering.
+There is no reward for needless suffering.

 A